-It all started when we wanted to have Milk Kefir for us
+It all started when we made the Milk Kefir.

-There have been numerous studies done on the health properties of Whey & to quote some of the findings, we'll start with a research from International Dairy Journal, published in Medical News Today which states that daily consumption "significantly reduce elevated blood pressure, reducing the risk of stroke and heart disease" (1*)
+There have been numerous studies done on the health properties of whey and to quote some of the findings, we'll start with a research from International Dairy Journal, published in Medical News Today which states that daily consumption "significantly reduce elevated blood pressure, reducing the risk of stroke and heart disease"

-Other studies show possible anticancer properties of Whey Proteins, like the one published on PubMed (2*) or even improvement with atopic asthma among children - also on PubMed (3*).
+Other studies show possible anticancer properties of Whey Proteins, like the one published on PubMed or even improvement with atopic asthma among children - also on PubMed.

-There's also an interesting study coming from Taiwan describing the skin care properties of whey, including the skin lightning effect & acne treatment (4*).
+There's also an interesting study coming from Taiwan describing the skin care properties of whey, including the skin lightning effect and acne treatment (see here).

-There are also other uses this this valuable liquid - you can use it to ferment your vegetables. in this case it becomes a starter liquid for your veggie fermentation.
-Other ways to utilize it would be the ones mentioned on Cultures for Health website (5*)
+There are also other uses this this valuable liquid.
+You can use it to ferment your vegetables.
+In this case, it becomes a starter liquid for your veggie fermentation.

 "- Soak grain in acid whey for making breads.